ctarrington/try-rust/hello-timescaledb/rocket-api-server/README.md

     * one sensor id X
     * deterministic object points on each iteration X
     * update the object id on each iteration X
+* minimal error handling in sensor sim

 ------------------------------------------------

-* add an api endpoint to read records based on time
+* add an api endpoint to read all records based on a time range
-* add an api endpoint to read history of a single object
+* add an api endpoint to read history of a single object within a time range
 * add a client reader that reads records based on time - rust binary with some config
 * add a client reader that reads records based on time - web page
 * take some benchmarks